Great kiskadee: Description

 The adult great kiskadee is one of the largest of the tyrant flycatchers.
 It is 25 to 28 cm in length and weighs 53 to 71.5 g.
 The head is black with a strong white supercilium and a concealed yellow crown stripe.
 The upperparts are brown, and the wings and tail are brown with usually strong rufous fringes.
 The bill is short, thick, and black in color.
-The similar boat-billed flycatcher (Megarynchus pitangua) has a more massive black bill, an olive-brown back and very little rufous in the tail and wings.
+The similar boat-billed flycatcher (Megarynchus pitangua) has a more massive black bill, an olive-brown back, and very little rufous in the tail and wings.
 A few other tyrant flycatchers — the social flycatcher (Myiozetetes similis), for example — share a similar color pattern, but these species are markedly smaller.

 The call is an exuberant BEE-tee-WEE, and the bird has an onomatopoeic name in different languages and countries: In Brazil its popular name is bem-te-vi ("I saw you well") and in Spanish-speaking countries it is often bien-te-veo ("I see you well") and sometimes shortened to benteveo.
 In Venezuela it is called "cristofué" or "Christ did it".

 Distribution and habitat

 The great kiskadee occupies a wide range of habitats, from open grassland with scattered trees to urban areas.
 Its range extends from the Lower Rio Grande Valley in southern Texas south through Central America to southern Argentina.
-It does not occur in Chile.
+It does not regularly occur in Chile.
 The great kiskadee was introduced to Bermuda in 1957.
 Two hundred birds were imported from Trinidad in an attempt to control the number of lizards, especially the tree lizard (Anolis grahami) which had itself been introduced.
 The birds bred successfully and by 1976 the population on the island had expanded to around 60,000.
 The great kiskadee is omnivorous and has failed to control the number of lizards.